Skip to main content

 3. Name the calendar Salish Sea Science Roundtable, then click OK.

-• Gmail by opening this link and selecting the + Google Calendar button in the bottom right corner
+• Gmail by opening Gmail and selecting the + Google Calendar button in the bottom right corner

 Check out the previous roundtables